The Complete Guide to Dog-Friendly Sausalito

 Rumor has it that Fred’s Cafe serves the best breakfast in town.
 If you’re in Sausalito and want to corroborate that the café serves the best breakfast, but fear they won’t let your little guy come in with you, don’t worry.
 Fred’s Cafe, fortunately, is a Dog-friendly Sausalito restaurant.
 You both can snag a table in the outdoor seating area and enjoy a sweet and spicy applewood smoked bacon, or an English muffin, or a French toast.
 Or maybe all three!

 Kitti’s Place arguably prepares the best Pho you’ll ever try in Marin County.
 This dog-friendly Sausalito restaurant serves an eclectic menu of Thai-influenced California Cuisine.
 For those who attend with four-legged company, Kitti’s offers a few outdoor tables so you can enjoy a bowl of Spicy Seafood Noodle Soup while your furry friend lounges underfoot.

-The same chefs who run F3 also own and operate Le Garage.
-Following a natural approach to cooking, the chefs conjure up excellent French dishes that enhance the natural flavors of each ingredient and that you can pair with their outstanding wines.
+Following a natural approach to cooking, the chefs at Le Garage conjure up excellent French dishes that enhance the natural flavors of each ingredient and that you can pair with their outstanding wines.
 The restaurant has a lovely sunny patio with a beautiful view of the boat docks, accommodating diners with dogs.
 The staff is super attentive and will bring your pup a bowl of water if needed.